-John Stuart Mill, a political philosopher, economist and also a feminist gives very insightful and substantial answer to the reasonable doubt: Why should we be highly concerned about privacy.
+John Stuart Mill, a political philosopher, economist, and feminist gives a very insightful and substantial answer to the reasonable doubt: Why should we be highly concerned about privacy?

 In short, Mill explained that:

 - However, Mill demands more than escorting our intimate secrets and thoughts.
-In his extensive writing, he emphasizes why we should also have a grand stage to speak out loud our viewpoints.
+In his extensive writing, he emphasizes why we should also have a grand stage to address our viewpoints properly.
 Furthermore, that is a fundamental interest for all of us, never mind what our appreciation of a specific agenda is.
 In other words, Mill explains that every woman and man should have their own Hyde Park speakers’ corner.
 Also, that is true even if they are the only one in the world to hold this viewpoint.